-Maintenance Tips
+Maintenance tips

-Knives gradually lose their edge due to use (due to contact with food, both hard and soft), but there are also other acts that accelerate this wear.
-Therefore, there are several important tips to maximize the edge of your knives:
+Knives gradually lose their edge through use (contact with foods, both hard and soft), but there are also other actions that accelerate this wear.
+Therefore, there are several important tips to extend the edge of your knives as much as possible:

 - Avoid putting them in the dishwasher